xixu-me/RFM/README.md

 # RFM - Rulesets for META

-A comprehensive collection of optimized domain rulesets, maintained with a focus on reliability, frequent updates, and efficient performance.
+A comprehensive collection of optimized rulesets, maintained with a focus on reliability, frequent updates, and efficient performance.
 These rulesets are specifically designed to work seamlessly with [META](https://github.com/xixu-me/META).

 ## Why Choose These Rulesets?